 There are at least two different tours possible within a short drive or walk from the house.
-Locally from Martinas, take a ride up into the jungle with spectacular views of the Golfo Dulce along the way and follow the trail to a beautiful waterfall, return to the farm for refreshing fruit and juice, before riding along the beach back to Martinas.
 Alternatively, towards Carate, visit Rio Piro on horseback, trekking through the river then following the deserted beach to a remote waterfall.
 Find fresh coconuts along the way and if in the afternoon, enjoy a sunset before heading home.
+Don Miguel Sánchez de Río Piro.

 Costa Rica is famous for a unique way of viewing the forest and there are three possible locations for zip-lining in the area and it is a must for any thrill seeker!
 The tours will take you up into the canopy and give you a monkey’s eye view of the jungle below.
 Talk with Carlos as to which would be the best location for you as they vary in length, height and duration.
 The longest is in Golfito and worth the journey across the Gulf particularly if you combine it with another boat-based tour.